irripro/AzureTemplates/K8s/blog/readme.md

 **Azure Container Service - Engine**: Use ACS-Engine when you want an unmanaged Kubernetes deployment but do not want to worry about the deployment and configuration of the K8s application.

-**Azure VMs**: Deploy K8s on Azure VMs when you want full control on what is being executed to deploy the cluster.
+**Kubernetes on Azure VMs**: Deploy K8s on Azure VMs when you want full control on what is being executed to deploy the cluster.

 **Azure Container Instance - Kubernetes Connector**: Use this service to have your cluster burst its computing capacity for short periods of time.